maxjing/WalkingGroup/README.md

 ![image](https://raw.githubusercontent.com/maxjing/WalkingGroup/master/images/icon.png)

-Walking Group is an Android Application that allow you to build or join local walking group. his app aims to encourage people walk to school.
+Walking Group is an Android Application that allow you to build or join local walking group.
+This app aims to encourage people walk to school.
 Using retrofic to communication with api and google api for the map services.

 # Features